Editor’s Note: This blog was updated in August of 2021 to reflect current technical and industry knowledge.

 Our transmissions do a lot of work.
 While some heat is normal, extreme heat is the sign you may leak.
 Without the proper amount of fluid, your system can quickly overheat.
 Keep your eye on your car’s temperature gauge, as well as the temperature of your car’s floorboard.

-Dipstick Tells All – While not as common on modern cars, if you notice a change in drivability, a quick check of your transmission fluid via your dipstick can give you the peace of mind you may need.
+If you notice a change in drivability, a quick check of your transmission fluid via your dipstick can give you the peace of mind you may need.

 Why is My Transmission Fluid Low?